Francesca & Luna

 I poured all of my knowledge and first-hand experience of publishing into this project, starting an independent press from the ground up - one that is growing stronger with each passing day.
 It's a lot of work, but it's a labour of love - I have happily chosen this path.
 I may have started as a one-woman band, but I am not alone now.
 I have an amazing team of professional freelance editors and artists to support Luna and our authors, plus the many fantastic colleagues, writers and fans we meet at conventions.

-We organise and attend live events, use advertising, create opportunities (writing contests, open submission weeks, etc.) and we are always keen to find new ways of bringing our family's books to a wider audience.
+We organise and attend live events, use advertising, create opportunities (writing contests, open submission windows, etc.); we use social media (Twitter, Facebook, Instagram and YouTube) and we are always keen to find new ways of bringing our family's books to a wider audience.

 As for FT Barbini or, lately, Francesca T Barbini, I have a separate author page, and I still have my Twitter feed (@FTBarbini).
 There will be no author's blog there, as there is one here.
 Any free time will be devoted to writing.